Hecate2/how-to-debug-neo/README.md

 In many situations, you may really enjoy debugging your neo3 smart contract using [neo-express](https://github.com/neo-project/neo-express).
 However, you may have met some frustrating exceptions raised deep from the source code of neo that you have no idea how to fix them.
 Besides, you may desire to inspect a running [neo-node](https://github.com/neo-project/neo-node/) instead of its static source codes.

-Follow this guide to set a full neo-cli (3.4.0) on Windows 10 that can be debugged!
+Follow this guide to set a full neo-cli (3.5.0) on Windows 10 that can be debugged!
 We will attempt to install the C# environment for neo, and interact with the blockchain using Python.

 Some screenshots in this guide might be in Chinese.

 #### Install Visual Studio 2022 (Community)

 Because Visual Studio 2019 does not natively support .NET 6.0, we had better use the latest version.

+(In the near future, Neo will use .NET 7.0!)

 Choose .NET desktop development and C++ desktop development, and wipe of some unnecessary components.
 Here we do not consider Python, but you may also install Python workloads in Visual Studio.
 The following workloads should be enough (C++ environments are for Python).
 Be aware that **Windows 10 SDK is needed so that you can compile components of [neo-mamba](https://github.com/CityOfZion/neo-mamba).**